aritraroy/UltimateAndroidReference/README.md

 * [The Noun Project](https://thenounproject.com/) - Icons for Everything
 * [Vysor](https://www.vysor.io/) - Vysor puts your Android on your desktop
 * [Zeplin](https://zeplin.io/) - Design hand-off has never been easier.
 Generate styleguides and resources, automatically
+* [Trialy.IO](https://www.trialy.io/) - Increase your IAP conversions by letting your users try premium features for a limited time

 # Sites